The LDBC Social Network Benchmark: Join Performance

 }

 \cpSection[2.2]{2.4}{QOPT}{Sparse foreign key joins}

 This choke point tests the performance of join operators when the join is sparse.
 Sometimes joins involve relations where only a small percentage of rows in one of the tables is required to satisfy a join.
 When tables are larger, typical join methods can be sub-optimal.
-Partitioning the sparse table, using Hash Clustered indexes or implementing Bloom filter tests inside the join are techniques to improve the performance in such situations~\cite{DBLP:journals/csur/Graefe93}.
+Partitioning the sparse table, using Hash Clustered indices or implementing Bloom-filter tests inside the join are techniques to improve the performance in such situations~\cite{DBLP:journals/csur/Graefe93}.